debyaz/Javascript-learning/README.md

              .unshift -> add an item at the start of the array, .pop -> delete the last item of the array) }
+        difference between var and let

+        switch statment (like in c)

+        boucles (for, for...of,for...in works with arrays,while classic)

+        errors and exeption handling

+        declaration of functions( like in c++)